sagnikrg/sagnikrg.github.io/README.md

-**AIR Raagam Schedule:** During the lockdown due to COVID-19 second phase we figured out that Akashvani (All India Radio) has started featuring [Raagam](https://prasarbharati.gov.in/channel-raagam/) as a [Youtube Live](https://www.youtube.com/watch?v=e9Vqu1bQZ6Q).
+**AIR Raagam Schedule:** During the lockdown owing to COVID-19 second phase, we figured out that Akashvani (All India Radio) has started featuring [Raagam](https://prasarbharati.gov.in/channel-raagam/) as a [Youtube Live](https://www.youtube.com/watch?v=e9Vqu1bQZ6Q).
 As much excited as we were, the daily schedule were nowhere to be found easily.

 I have created a channel in Telegram (using IFTTT) to ease the same by streamlinig any updates regarding Schedule, Features etc, which samples the same from Twitter at live time.